ahiru-t3ch/farm-docker-template/README.md

 ```

 > [!TIP]
-> If you change the posts make sure they are the same into `docker-compose.yaml` and `vite.config.js`.
+> If you change the ports make sure they are the same into `docker-compose.yaml` and `vite.config.js`.

 ## Docker commands to launch project on your computer
 Creates and starts containers, build images before starting container, in detach mode:<br>